Timeline of the COVID-19 pandemic in the United Kingdom (2023)

 The following is a timeline of the COVID-19 pandemic in the United Kingdom in 2023.

 There are significant differences in the legislation and the reporting between the countries of the UK: England, Scotland, Northern Ireland, and Wales.
 The numbers of cases and deaths are reported on a government website updated daily during the pandemic.
-The Office for National Statistics continues to publish estimates of the number of infections (excluding hospitals, care homes and other communal settings) in each country, using regular nose/throat swabs and blood samples.
+The Office for National Statistics (ONS) continued until mid-March to publish estimates of the number of infections (excluding hospitals, care homes and other communal settings) in each country, using regular nose/throat swabs and blood samples.
+A smaller-scale ONS survey began in December, using lateral flow tests.
 The UK-wide Zoe Health Study (previously the COVID Symptom Study) which is based on surveys of numerous participants, run by health science company ZOE, and analysed by King's College London researchers, publishes daily estimates of the number of new and total current COVID-19 infections (excluding care homes) in UK regions, without restriction to only laboratory-confirmed cases.